luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 Is Your Raspberry Pi Locking Up?
 ################################

-The Raspberry Pi has a max limit of 1.2A across all its USB ports, and depthai/megaAI/OAK can take up to 1A (at max power, usually closer to 500mA).
+The Raspberry Pi has a max limit of 1.2A across all its USB ports, and DepthAI/megaAI/OAK can take up to 1A (at max power, usually closer to 500mA).

 So if you are seeing lockups, it could be that you are over this 1.2A limit as a result of the total power of the USB devices drawing from the Pi.
 Using a powered hub can prevent this, or powering fewer other things off of the Pi over USB.

 "DLL load failed while importing cv2" on Windows
 ################################################

-If you are seeing the following error after installing depthai for Windows:
+If you are seeing the following error after installing DepthAI for Windows:

 .. code-block:: bash